ofasgard/CalzoneBlog/blogs/reversing-myself-1.md

 ![a screenshot of Ghidra showing the decompiler for FUN_69801627](/img/amsi-reveng-11.png)

 Thanks to helpful annotation of Windows APIs by Ghidra, we can get the gist of what's happening here.
-We can see calls to *CreateToolhelp32Snapshot()* and *Thread32First()*, a popular technique for enumerating threads within the current process.
+There are calls to *CreateToolhelp32Snapshot()* and *Thread32First()*, a popular technique for enumerating threads within the current process.
 It seems like we're iterating over every thread, getting a handle to it with *OpenThread()*, and then invoking *FUN_698014db* on it.

 ## Analysing FUN_698014db